Kristinn Jónsson

-Kristinn Jónsson (born 4 August 1990) is an Icelandic football player, currently playing for Icelandic club Knattspyrnufélag Reykjavíkur.
+Kristinn Jónsson (born 4 August 1990) is an Icelandic football player, currently playing for Icelandic club Breiðablik.

 Breiðablik

 Kristinn came through the youth ranks at Breiðablik, making his first appearance for the senior team in 2007, then at age 17.
 He won the Icelandic Cup with Breiðablik in 2009 and the national title in 2010.
 In 2015, Kristinn was voted the Úrvalsdeild player of the season by Icelandic national paper Morgunblaðið.

 Brommapojkarna (loan)

 On 1 January 2014, Kristinn moved to Swedish Allsvenskan side Brommapojkarna on loan from Breiðablik.

 Sarpsborg

 On 26 November 2015, Kristinn moved to Norwegian Tippeligaen club Sarpsborg 08.

 International career

 At the age of 20 Kristinn had represented the Icelandic national team at all levels.